SimShaker-for-Aviators/SimShaker-for-Aviators-Releases/README.md

 ## Latest beta release
 To get the lastest beta release, go the the [release page](https://github.com/SimShaker-for-Aviators/SimShaker-for-Aviators-Releases/releases) and find the latest *pre-release* version.
 The file can be found at the bottom of the Changelog in the asses section, it's something like SimShaker.for.Aviators.Beta.Installer.vX.Y.Z.zip.

+## Bugs and feature requests
+Have a bug or a feature request?
+Please first search for existing and closed issues.
+If your problem or idea is not addressed yet, [please open a new issue](https://github.com/SimShaker-for-Aviators/SimShaker-for-Aviators-Releases/issues).

 ## SimShaker Community
   - Discord: https://discord.gg/jkadGQbNj3